ghostsquad/alveus/README.md

 Dynamically creates GitHub workflows to allow for progressive delivery of Kubernetes resources across environments.

-This is designed as a replacement for [Kargo](https://docs.kargo.io/).

 This initial version of Alveus uses GitHub actions as it's "execution platform", and ArgoCD to manage state.